 JetLag, the Lagrangian jet tracking algorithm

-The JetLag dataset will be released shortly – paper under review
+The JetLag dataset will be released shortly – paper conditionally accepted for publication

 Sign up for the JetLag mailing list to be notified.